timurgepard/Simphony/README.md

    additionally:
 5. emphasis on the beginning of training, number of steps grows exponentially
-6. less priority for older data
-7. random initialization prevent the same initial states in the buffer.
+6. random initialization prevent the same initial states in the buffer.
-8. optional: epsilon external-noise and latent noise
+7. optional: epsilon external-noise or latent noise

    My heart belongs to Jesus.
 Jesus is Love.
 Whoever seeks Him, finds Him.